rootalley/ef-coach-final-project/README.md

 # ef-coach-final-project
-An executive skills coach for college students
+An executive function skills coach for college students.